Soldier profile – Mack Macdonald

 Harold Williams and the Gallant Company

-5 September, 2008 by Craig Tibbitts
+5 September, 2008

 In writing a history of the 56th Battalion, we feel blessed that at least one its members published his story, providing us with much valuable information and insights not found in the official papers.
 Lieutenant Harold Williams is our saviour in this respect, as he produced two books in fact; The Gallant Company (1933) and Comrades of the Great Adventure (1935).
 Both are well-written works being very informative and descriptive (particularly of people and landscapes), and not at all dull to read.
 Early reviews of the books seemed very good.
 5th Division commander, Lt.
 Gen. Sir John Joseph Talbot Hobbs in writing the foreword called it ‘the best soldier’s story I have yet read in Australia.’